A Look at the Finances Behind the Miami Heat’s Success

 Player Salaries and Luxury Tax Obligations

 The Heat may be two-time defending champions and the top pick to take the title again next June, but they’re paying the cost to be the best.
 Even with only four players making more than the league’s average salary, they paid out $83 million in salaries this past season, vaulting deep into the dreaded luxury tax territory.
-When adding the dollar-for-dollar tax payment, the Heat shelled out $96 million in total payroll obligations (before escrow adjustments).
-That’s $12 million more than the Heat has ever spent in its entire 25-year existence!
+When adding the dollar-for-dollar tax payment, the Heat shelled out $96 million in total payroll obligations.
+They will, however, receive back $6.5 million from the league’s escrow fund, lowering total payroll obligations to $90 million for the year.
+Even still, that’ll be the most in team history.
+And payroll obligations are about to get even more expensive.

 As a result of the new Collective Bargaining Agreement, the NBA will amplify its already painful luxury tax penalties by instituting a more punitive “incremental tax” that starts next season, and an even more onerous “repeater tax,” aimed at teams that have paid the tax in four out of five seasons, starting the season after.